Random Forest

 For binary classification, Precision, Recall, and F1 Score are reported for the second class in the confusion matrix column order.
 For three or more classes, they are weighted averages using class sample counts as weights.

-Accuracy and other metrics above are computed on the training data, so even an overfitting model can show high values.
+Accuracy and other metrics above are computed on the fitting data, so even an overfitting model can show high values.
 Use OOB Accuracy to judge generalization performance.
 For binary classification, verify that Precision, Recall, and F1 Score correspond to the intended class by checking the column order in the confusion matrix.

 Confusion Matrix